sktime/sktime-dl/README.rst

 We also interface with InceptionTime, as of writing the strongest deep learning approach to general time series classification.

-- Inception network
+- Inception network, singular.

 Meta-functionality
 ~~~~~~~~~~~~~~~~~~

 Hyper-parameter tuning (through calls to sci-kit learns Grid and RandomizedSearch tools, currently) and ensembling methods (over different random initialisations for stability) are also available.
+These act as wrappers to networks, and can be used in high-level and experimental pipelines as with any sktime model.

 Documentation
 -------------

-The full API documentation to the base sktime and an introduction can be found `here <https://alan-turing-institute.github.io/sktime/>`__.
-Tutorial notebooks for currently stable functionality are in the `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ folder.
+sktime-dl is an extension package to sktime, primarily introducing different learning algorithms.
+All `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ and `documentation <https://alan-turing-institute.github.io/sktime/>`__ from the base sktime apply to this package.

-Documentation for sktime-dl shall be produced in due course.
+Documentation specifically for sktime-dl shall be produced in due course.

 Contributors
 ------------